Lombiq/Hastlayer-SDK/Readme.md

 ## Overview

 [Hastlayer](https://hastlayer.com/) - be the hardware.
 Hastlayer automatically transforms [.NET](https://www.microsoft.com/net/) assemblies into computer chips, improving performance and lowering power consumption for massively parallel applications.
+For some figures check out [the benchmarks](Docs/Benchmarks.md).

 Hastlayer uses [FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array) (chips that can be "re-wired" on the fly): Simply select the compute-bound part of your .NET program, and Hastlayer seamlessly swaps it out with a generated FPGA implementation.
 Since .NET Intermediate Language assemblies (but not C#, VisualBasic or other code) are transformed, you can use any .NET language (e.g. C#, VB, F# - sample included, C++, Python, PHP, and JavaScript) in theory.